GameTechDev/SamplerFeedbackStreaming/README.md

 ## Log

-- 2021-06-21: initial commit
-- 2021-07-23: use windows events to reduce cpu overhead
-- 2021-08-10: use WaitOnAddress to further reduce cpu overhead. some 16k x 16k textures (BC7 format) posted as "release 1".
-- 2021-08-28: proof-of-concept culling: textures for objects behind view are evicted
-- 2021-09-20: fixed race condition that could result in hang on exit
-- 2021-10-21: code refactor to improve sampler feedback streaming library API
+- 2022-06-10: File format (.xet) change.
+DdsToXet can upgrade old Xet files to the new format.
+Assets in the DDS directory are exported at build time into media directory.
+Upgrade to DirectStorage v1.0.2.
+Many misc. improvements.
+- 2022-05-05: Workaround for rare race condition.
+Many tweaks and improvements.
+- 2022-03-14: DirectStorage 1.0.0 integrated into mainline
+- 2021-12-15: "-addAliasingBarriers" command line option to add an aliasing barrier to assist PIX analysis.
+Can also be enabled in config.json.
 - 2021-12-03: added BC1 asset collection as "release 2."
 All texture assets (.xet files) can reside in the same directory despite format differences, and can co-exist in the same GPU heap.
 Also minor source tweaks, including fix to not cull base "terrain" object.
-- 2021-12-15: "-addAliasingBarriers" command line option to add an aliasing barrier to assist PIX analysis.
-Can also be enabled in config.json.
-- 2022-01-19: eliminated aliasing barrier perf cost (still requires command line/config to enable). config file parser fixes. terrain texture not applied to planets for prettier out-of-box demo experience.
-- 2022-03-14: DirectStorage integrated into mainline
-- 2022-05-05: Workaround for rare race condition.
-Many tweaks and improvements.
+- 2021-10-21: code refactor to improve sampler feedback streaming library API
+- 2021-08-10: Added some 16k x 16k textures (BC7 format) posted as "release 1".

 ## License